chrisroblong/StonehavenRain/README.md

 ------
 ## Additional Code
 * comp_rotated_coords --compute co-ordinates for CET locations.
 Done as JASMIN does not have the library.
-    Values then got inserted (manually) into edinburghRainLib
+    Values then got inserted (manually) into stonehavenRainLib
 * create_counties -- Create county shape files from OS data.
 Used to generate high enough resolution  county data.
 * radar_station_metadata.xlxs -- Radar station metadata
 * old_code -- folder containing old code.
 May not work!